Helena Nyblom

-Helena Nyblom (7 December 1843 – 9 October 1926) was a Danish-Swedish children's story author.
+Helena Nyblom (7 December 1843 – 9 October 1926) was a Danish-Swedish author.
 She is perhaps most remembered for The Swan Suit.
 She died in Stockholm.

 Biography

 Helena was born in Copenhagen, Denmark, daughter to the Danish painter Jørgen Roed.
 Her brother was the painter Holger Roed.
 In September 1864 she married the Swedish academic Carl Rupert Nyblom, Associate Professor of Aesthetics at Uppsala University, and at the end of the month the newly-weds took a steamer to Uppsala.